EivindStensrud/ScandiFish/README.md

 ScandiFish is a metabarcoding reference database for the Scandinavian fish community.
 The database is based on the MiFish-U primers, which amplify a hypervariable region of (~170bp) of the mitochondrial 12s rRNA gene region.
 For more information on the primer, check out the articles listed in the suggested reading.
-Fish species found present in November 2020 in www.artsdatabanken.no/, https://www.artdatabanken.se/, www.naturbasen.dk were extracted, and and official latin names were obtained through FishBase (https://www.fishbase.se/search.php) which uses COLtaxonomyy https://www.catalogueoflife.org/.
+Fish species found present in November 2020 in www.artsdatabanken.no/, https://www.artdatabanken.se/, www.naturbasen.dk were extracted, and and official latin names were obtained through FishBase (https://www.fishbase.se/search.php) which uses COL taxonomy https://www.catalogueoflife.org/.
 This process resulted in 525 Scandinavian fish species.
 The list of Scandinavian fish species can be found in the repository.

 ScandiFish 12s v1.2 (23.05.2022) contained 732 FASTA sequences for 380 Scandinavian fish species.